Shivaganesh367/Smart-Surveillance-System/README.md

 # Smart-Surveillance-System
-Smart Surveillance System is the Deep Learning based prototype model, in this project we are using a Google Cloud Vision API to prevent burglary in stores and safeguarding shopkeepers by the burglars.
+Smart Surveillance System is the Deep Learning based prototype model.
+In this project, we have used  Google Cloud Vision API to prevent robbery in stores and safeguarding shopkeepers from the burglars.